How to Start a Law Firm: The Ultimate Guide

-Although not every law firm will need specialized legal intake and answering services, if you’re starting your own law firm these services can offer great time-savings and improve your new practice’s professional image.
+Although not every law firm will need specialized legal intake and answering services, these services can offer great time savings and improve your new practice’s professional image.

-Some service providers offer only answering of client communications, while some of the more advanced services can also complete new client intake for you as well.
+Some service providers only answer client communications, while some of the more advanced services can also complete new client intake for you as well.
 These providers can tailor how they handle call answering and client intake based on your criteria and preferences.